Skip to main content

 Application

-Register BBED6811 Unity in Diversity: Exploring Intercultural Education in Vietnam (class number to be confirmed) via the Student Information System (SIS).
+Register BBED6811 Unity in Diversity: Exploring Intercultural Education in Vietnam (Course ID: 040621; Class Number: 4184) via the Student Information System (SIS).
 Students will earn 6 credits upon successful completion of the course.

 Application Deadline